11. Baking and cooking supplies

 Is brand-name soda really better-tasting?
 The answer, it turns out, is quite complicated.

 We are not suggesting that all generic cola is as good as its brand-name equivalents.
-But consider this: Repeatedly in taste tests, subjects tell researchers they prefer a brand-name drink when it’s really a generic but they think it is a brand-name product.
+But consider this: Repeatedly in taste tests, subjects tell researchers they prefer what they think is a brand-name drink when it’s really a generic.

 “Interestingly, when the scientists scanned the subjects’ brains using MRI technology, drinking what they thought was name brand soda created activity in the reward center of their brains.
 But drinking what they thought was generic soda triggered activity in … the part of the brain used to make value judgments.